matrix-org/matrix-hookshot/docs/setup.md

 port, or one on each.

 You will also need to make this port accessible to the internet so services like GitHub can reach the bridge.
-It is reccomended to factor hookshot into your load balancer configuration, but currrently this process is left as an excercise to the user.
+It is recommended to factor hookshot into your load balancer configuration, but currrently this process is left as an excercise to the user.

 ### Services configuration